Rjthompson84/dep-persistence/README.md

 # dep-persistence

 Digital Event Planner Persistence.
-An RESTful API driven persistence module for an event-centric application.
+A RESTful API driven persistence module for an event-centric application.
 Ideally deployed as a 'microservice' to separate concerns, responsibilities and reduce coupling to other modules that would assume different roles within an application's architecture.

 # Starting dep-persistence locally